1999saki/iZEV-Eligible-Vehicles-Explorer/README.md

 ⸻

 🧠 How It Works
-	1. Scraper crawls all pages of Transport Canada’s ZEV eligibility table.
-It extracts each table, cleans symbols, converts amounts, and saves everything to eligible_vehicles_all_pages.csv.
+	1. Scraper (scraper.py) crawls all iZEV eligibility pages, cleans the tables, and saves the combined dataset to eligible_vehicles_all_pages.csv.
-	2. App loads that CSV, detects columns automatically, and builds filters and charts dynamically.
+	2. App (app.py) loads that CSV, detects relevant columns, and dynamically builds filters and charts.
-	3. Users can explore interactively or download filtered results.
+	3. Users interactively explore, visualize, and export results.

 ⸻

 🚀 Deployment

-You can easily host this app on:
+You can host this app easily on:
-	•	🟢 Streamlit Community Cloud — free & one-click.
+	•	🟢 Streamlit Community Cloud — free and fast
-	•	☁️ Google Cloud Run / Heroku / Render — for more control.
+	•	☁️ Google Cloud Run / Render / Heroku
-	•	🐳 Docker — build once, run anywhere.
+	•	🐳 Docker — portable and production-ready

-Example Dockerfile snippet:
+Example Dockerfile:

 FROM python:3.10-slim
 WORKDIR /app